The Danish Gambling Authority

 - Permanent exclusion

-5. Is it safe to play at casinos licensed by the Danish Gambling Authority?
+5. Is it safe to play at casinos licenced by the Danish Gambling Authority?

 The DGA licence is highly trusted and respected in the world of online casinos.
 It provides some of the most stringent legislation of any licence around right now and looks to put the interests and wellbeing of players before that of the operator.

-6. What games are available for players at Danish licensed casinos?
+6. What games are available for players at Danish licenced casinos?

 7. What types of casino bonuses are available at Danish casinos?

 Players at Danish casinos can enjoy a wide variety of bonus offers, from no-deposit offers to free spins and bonus cash.
 It remains to be seen if the Danish Gambling Authority will further restrict the types and amounts of bonuses being offered to players in the future.